MirantisContainers/mke-docs/content/docs/operations/backup-restore/_index.md

 By default, MKE 4 supports backups that use the in-cluster storage provider, as shown in the `type.InCluster` field.
-MKE 4 in-cluster backups are implemented using the [MinIO addon](https://microk8s.io/docs/addon-minio).
+In-cluster backups for MKE 4 are implemented using the [MinIO addon](https://microk8s.io/docs/addon-minio).

 The `exposed.true` setting indicates that the MinIO service is